 9) Is Machu Picchu a hard hike?

 It is important to distinguish the hiking routes on the Classic Inca Trail as compared to routes on or near Machu Picchu.
 The Classic Inca Trail Route is a moderate 26 mile hike.
 The hike typically takes 4 days to complete while reaching a maximum elevation of 13,828 feet (4,215 meters).
 The trek is challenging, but with a good fitness routine prior to the hike most hikers complete the trek.
 Once you reach Machu Picchu there are two hiking options: Machu Picchu Mountain and Huayna Picchu.
 Machu Picchu Mountain is the name of the highest mountain behind Machu Picchu.
 This amazing excursion, that will take approximately 4 hours, starts at the Machu Picchu citadel and takes you through a trail hidden under the forest, to the top of this magic mountain.
-Huayna Picchu is the mountain that surrounds the Urubamba River, and it rises over Machu Picchu.
+Huayna Picchu is the mountain that rises over the Urubamba River, and it looms above Machu Picchu.
 The Incas built a trail up the side of the Huayna Picchu and built temples and terraces on its top.
-The peak of Huayna Picchu is about 8,920 feet above sea level, and the hike takes approximately 1 1/2 to 2 hours to complete.
+The peak of Huayna Picchu is about 8,920 feet above sea level, and the hike takes approximately 1-1/2 to 2 hours to complete.

 10) How high does the Inca Trail get?

 The Classic Inca Trail to Machu Picchu Route gets to a height of 13,828 feet (4,215 meters), which is the altitude at Dead Woman’s Pass.

 11) Why is it called Dead Woman’s Pass?